Sustainability Awareness Week 2023

 Sustainability Grants

-Learn how to apply for a $5,000 Sustainability Grant, administered by FIT’s Sustainability Council in support of projects related to social, environmental, and/or economic areas of sustainability.
+Applicants can receive a $5,000 Sustainability Grant, administered by FIT’s Sustainability Council in support of projects related to social, environmental, and/or economic areas of sustainability.
+Application details can found on our website.

 Dr. Evelyn Rynkiewicz, Assistant Professor, Science and Math